jmcnally17/pacman-old/README.md

 Cyan:

-- The cyan ghosts hunting movement is the most complex of the four.
-It not only depends on Pac-Man's position but also on the red ghosts position.
+- The cyan ghost's hunting movement is the most complex of the four.
+It not only depends on Pac-Man's position but also on the red ghost's position.
 First the position two tiles in front of Pac-Man is found.
-Then, the vector from this intermediate position to the red ghosts position is rotated 180&deg; to give the cyan ghosts target position in an attempt to flank Pac-Man.
-This means the cyan ghosts movement can be difficult to predict due to the constantly changing positions of the characters on the board.
-In the original version, the intermediate position when Pac-Man is facing upwards is two tiles up and two tiles to the left due to the same overflow error mentioned in the pink ghosts movement.
+Then, the vector from this intermediate position to the red ghost's position is rotated 180&deg; to give the cyan ghost's target position in an attempt to flank Pac-Man.
+This means the cyan ghost's movement can be difficult to predict due to the constantly changing positions of the characters on the board.
+In the original version, the intermediate position when Pac-Man is facing upwards is two tiles up and two tiles to the left due to the same overflow error mentioned in the pink ghost's movement.
 Again however, due to this projects coordinate system this bug is not encountered.

 Orange: